TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

     * We perform *shape inference* from each type argument to the corresponding type parameter.
   * If the target type should be used based on the expression binding, perform *upper-bound inference* from it to the type containing the constructor
   * If the expression contains an *object_initializer_list*, for each *initializer_element* of the list perform *lower-bound inference* from the type of the element to the type of *initializer_target*.
 If the binding of the element fails, skip it.
-  * If the expression contains *where* clauses defining type constraints of type parameters of the type containing constructor, for each constraint not representing *constructor* constrain, *reference type constraint*, *value type constraint* and *unmanaged type constraint* perform *lower-bound inference* from the constraint to the corresponding type parameter.
+  * If the expression contains *where* clauses defining type constraints of type parameters of the type containing constructor, for each constraint not representing *constructor* constraint, *reference type constraint*, *value type constraint* and *unmanaged type constraint* perform *lower-bound inference* from the constraint to the corresponding type parameter.
   * If the expression contains a *collection_initializer_list* and the type doesn't have overloads of the `Add` method, for each *initializer_element* of the list perform *lower-bound inference* from the types of the elements contained in the *initializer_element* to the types of the method's parameters.
 If the binding of any element fails, skip it.
   * If the expression contains a *collection_initializer_list* using an indexer, use the indexer defined in the type and perform *lower_bound_inference* from the types in *initializer_element* to types of matching parameters of the indexer.